sunnybank101/BellTower/README.md

 <br>
 plus [RPI -> PC] for serial output to a pc running bell ringing software

-The sensors being used are readily available KY-032 IR obstacle sensors but others could be used with changes to the Arduino code.
-The KY-032 sensor is particularly good because R5 and R6 in the image below allow you to alter sensitivity and distance of detection<br>
+The sensors being used are cheap and readily available KY-032 IR obstacle sensors (others could be used with changes to the Arduino code).
+The KY-032 sensor is particularly good because R5 and R6 in the image below allow you to alter sensitivity and distance of detection.<br>
 <img src="KY-032.png"  alt="KY-032" width="300" height="400">

 <h2>Raspberry PI Setup</h2>